Riley-Py/UWaterloo-Work/SCI 238/Chapter 13 - Exoplanets The New Science of Distant Worlds/Detecting Planets Around Other Stars.md

 - Mass similar to Jupiter

 ### Transits and Eclipses
 - *Transit* - planet crosses in front of a star, results in a dip in brightness
+	- Most productive in terms of finding planets
 - *Eclipse* - planet passes behind the star
 - No orbital tilt: accurate measurement of planet mass